Smart baselining automatically learns "normal" performance

 This is how most APM companies establish performance baselines.

-The far more accurate, more dynamic, more useful approach is to use percentiles based on 100% gap-free data.
+The far more accurate, more dynamic, more useful approach is to use percentiles.

 This is how Dynatrace determines performance baselines.

-Basically that means we use artificial intelligence to pin down all the baseline metrics related to the performance of your applications, services, and infrastucture—from back end through user experience at the browser level.
+Basically that means we use artificial intelligence to pin down all the baseline metrics related to the performance of your applications, services, and infrastructure—from back end through user experience at the browser level.

 Such intelligent and automatic baselining allows Dynatrace to detect anomalies at a highly granular level and to notify you of problems in real time.